thwipthwipx/server-status/README.md

 # server-status

-Allows you to find out free space, free RAM and check current backups
+Allows you to find out free space, free RAM and check current counts of backups

 ## Usage
 1. upload the project to your server